isogeny-primes/quadratic-torsion/README.md

 need to consider the twist of positive algebraic rank.
 Since algebraic rank > 0 implies analytic rank > 0 we restrict all computations to the twists in the [positive_rank_lists folder](#positiveranklists).

-To reproduce the computations in the file `example.m` this directore either do
+To reproduce the computations in the file `example.m` in this directory either do

 ```commandline
 cd magma_scripts